 Cruise the Chesapeake Bay

 Two of the most popular ways to get out on the water are on the Harbor Queen or the Schooner Woodwind.
-A 40-minute cruise on the Harbor Queen gives you a glimpse into the history of Annapolis as you cruise around the harbor, past the Naval Academy, and within view of the Chesapeake Bay Bridge.
+A 40-minute cruise on the Harbor Queen gives you a glimpse into the city’s history as you cruise around the harbor, past the Naval Academy, and within view of the Chesapeake Bay Bridge.

 On the Schooner Woodwind—a 74-foot wooden schooner—you can participate in their regular 2-hour sails, cruise in search of local lighthouses, or cheer on your boat’s captain in the Wednesday night sailboat races during the summer.
 If you’re willing, there may even be a chance to pitch in as part of the Woodwind’s crew.
 Either way, your time on the bay will be fun.